mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 # Some History

-When the WHO declared a world-wide pandemic in March 2020, the IETF canceled its plenary meeting and organized an online replacement in less than two weeks.
+When the World Health Organization (WHO) declared a world-wide pandemic in March 2020, the IETF canceled its plenary meeting and organized an online replacement in less than two weeks.
 For this first online-only meeting, the agenda was reduced to a set of sessions that benefitted most from cross-area participation, like BoFs, first-time meetings of